kemenaran/pico8-boot/README.md

 - ✅ Implement H-Blank handler for palettes
 - ✅ Fix image horizontal borders (scrollX) for each image
 - ✅ Time the animation properly
+- ✅ Add the extra animation frames
+- ✅ Move ANIMATION_SPEED_FACTOR out of the frames definitions
+- Fix the colors of the extra frames
 - Ensure colors are correct for each image (especially frame 1)
-- Add the extra animation frames
 - Curse-adjust colors
-- Move ANIMATION_SPEED_FACTOR out of the frames definitions
 - Split libraries into CoreImage, CoreGraphics, CoreAnimation